junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean doesn't want to make it so obvious, but his head just tilts enough of an angle to give it all away.

-Sam breathes out.
+Sam breathes out sharply.
 "It's about Cas, isn't it?
 You still believe you can bring him back?"
-Dean gives a silent ghostly nod.
+Dean gives a silent, ghostly nod.
 "It's been five years, Dean!
-There is no proof or anything giving us any sign that Cas can still *be* brought back!
-You can't possibly make yourself a vengeful spirit just for such a long shot."
+There's no proof or anything giving us any sign that Cas can still *be* brought back!
+You can't possibly turn yourself into a vengeful spirit just for such a long shot."

 "But it's still a shot.
-So I'll just keep trying."
-Dean snaps, not listening to other things his brother has to say.
-Guess Death is right, being a ghost also limits your attention range, you can only think about one thing.
-And for Dean, that's enough.
+So I'll just keep trying," Dean snaps, not really listening to other things his brother has to say.
+Guess Death was right -- being a ghost limits your focus.
+You can only think about one thing, and for Dean, that's enough.

-Sam smiles sadder than he saw him that time when they were splitting half a dozen pies at the Pie Fest.
+Sam smiles sadder than he saw him that time they were splitting half a dozen pies at the Pie Fest.

-"Don't you dare salt-and-burn me now."
-Dean reads his face, knowing what's in his mind.
+"Don't you dare salt-and-burn me now," Dean warns, reading his face, knowing what's in his mind.
 "I just need a bit more time, that's all."

 "Except I already did."
-Sam gives him a glance before averting the look again as if he can't bare looking at him in this form for too long.
-"So if there is nothing else attaching you here, I'd guess thinking straight and accepting the truth would be the only way to be free."
+Sam gives him a glance before averting the look again as if he can't bear looking at him in this form for too long.
+"So if there is nothing else keeping you here, I guess thinking straight and accepting the truth is the only way to be free."

 *But I am accepting the truth.* Dean thinks. *Just not the truth they think they know.*

-Cas's look at him that night, in the bunker.
-Cas's tears, Cas's smile, and then...
+Cas's look at him that night in the bunker.
+Cas's tears, his smile, and then...
 Cas's confession.
 The big secret truth.

-It took him one second to realize it *is* the truth -- has been, would always be, for both of them, for the longest time either can remember.
-But it only took the Empty half a second to be summoned and took Cas away.
+It took Dean one second to realize it *was* the truth -- has always been, will always be, for both of them, for the longest time either can remember.
+But it only took the Empty half a second to be summoned and take Cas away.

-Too slow, too little, too late.
+Too slow.
+Too little.
+Too late.

 So he can't give up, can't let go, can't move on.
 Dean decides.
 He just can't.

 <br>

-Dean doesn't expect to see Jack so soon in the bunker again.
+Dean doesn't expect to see Jack back in the bunker so soon again.
 Sam leads him to the dining table.

 "I, uh, prepared too much dinner.
 Thought you might want a family dinner once in a while, you know."
-Sam puts an empty plate in front of the kid, scooping him a large spoon of mashed potato.
-The kid looks like just a kid again, especially when he's sitting in the bunker dining table, eating homemade mashed potato with chicken and sprouts -- Sam's specialty.
+Sam sets an empty plate in front of the kid, scooping him a large spoonful of mashed potatoes.
+Jack looks like just a kid again, especially as he sits at the bunker's dining table, eating homemade mashed potatoes with chicken and sprouts -- Sam's specialty.

-"Thank you, Sam."
-Jack tells him, enjoying the food.
-Sam watches him, across the table, fisting around a spoon far too tight, having the saddest smile.
-Corner of his eyes gathering something wet.
+"Thank you, Sam," Jack tells him, enjoying the food.
+Sam watches him from across the table, gripping his spoon far too tightly, having the saddest smile.
+The corners of his eyes glisten with something wet.

 Jack sees his face, putting down the spoon slowly.
 "Sam?"

-"It's just really good to see you again."
-Sam manages, forcing whatever food he was holding down the pipe, swallowing hard.
+"It's just... really good to see you again," Sam manages, forcing whatever food he was holding down the pipe, swallowing hard.

-"I'm sorry about Dean."
-Jack says.
+"I'm sorry about Dean," Jack says.
 All-knowingly.
-With a lower voice than usual.
+With a quieter voice than usual.

 Sam looks up fast.
 "So you know."

 "Of course I know.
-I'm the God, remember?"
+I'm God, remember?"

-"Yes, yeah.
-Umm," Sam pauses, glancing around, as if waiting for someone to join them.
-He doesn't see Dean's jittering spiritual reflection.
-"Do you think there is any chance you can help get Dean out of that ghost phase?
+"Yes, yeah... umm."
+Sam pauses, glancing around, as if expecting someone to join them.
+He doesn't see Dean's flickering spiritual form.
+"Do you think there is any chance you can help get Dean out of this ghost phase?
 Please?"

-Jack follows his eyes, checking around, also not seeing Dean, but he must have checked more than just the bunker's dining room.
-"I can." the young God says.
+Jack follows his gaze, checking around, also not seeing Dean, but he must have checked beyond just the bunker's dining room.
+"I can," the young God says.
 "But is that also what Dean wants?"

-Sam puts down the food, almost snapping but controlling the volume at the last minute.
+Sam puts down the food, almost snapping, but forces the voice controlled at the last minute.
 "Dean doesn't know what he's doing!
-He can't think straight in the last few years ever since Cas was gone, he's certainly not in the right mind to make the decision of staying like a ghost!"
+He can't think straight these last few years ever since Cas was gone, he's certainly not in the right state of mind to make the decision of staying a ghost!"

-"I heard he's been praying, to Cas, all the time."
-Jack is not affected by Sam's suddenly raised voice.
+"I heard he's been praying... to Cas, all the time."
+Jack is not affected by Sam's sudden rising voice.

 Sam lowers his head sheepishly.
 "I think so too.
-I mean, I didn't hear it all the time, he didn't always say the words, but yeah, wouldn't be surprised if he did."
+I mean, I didn't hear it all the time, he didn't always say the words out loud, but yeah... wouldn't be surprised if he did."

 "And you don't think it would work?"
-Jack asks him, in a completely neutral tone.
+Jack asks him, his tone neutral.

-Sam looks around.
-"Five years should be enough if it could work, isn't it?
+Sam glances around.
+"Five years should be enough if it could work, right?
 But Cas is still not here.
-Guess it says a lot by itself."
+Guess that says it all."

-"Maybe it needs ten years, or longer."
-Dean pops up not far from them, leaning on the doorframe, his ghosting shape flickering for a second before stabilizing into his figure.
-"You ever heard of that shepherd's boy's story?
+"Maybe it needs ten years.
+Or longer."
+Dean pops up not far from them, leaning on the doorframe, his ghostly shape flickering for a second before stabilizing into his figure.
+"Ever heard of that shepherd's boy and the bird story?
 The bird that sharpens its beak on the diamond mountain every hundred years?"

-"Hello, Dean."
-Jack turns to him, smiling a little.
-Dean nods at him, same gentle smile.
+"Hello, Dean," Jack turns to him, smiling a little.
+Dean nods at him in return, same gentle smile.

-"But you won't stay as a ghost for five more years and still in your own mind, Dean!
-You wouldn't even remember your own name, who you are, what you have been through!"
+"But you won't stay a ghost for five more years and still in your own mind, Dean!
+You wouldn't even remember your own name, who you are, what you've been through!"
 Sam rushes desperately.

-"But I'd still remember the one thing that keeps me here."
-Dean states, calm, matter-of-fact.
+"But I'd still remember the one thing keeping me here," Dean states, calm and matter-of-fact.
 "That I have to bring Cas home."

-Sam gives a raspy breathing out, turning back to Jack.
-"Jack, please, he wouldn't listen to me, maybe he'll listen to you."
+Sam gives a raspy exhale, turning back to Jack.
+"Jack, please, he wouldn't listen to me.
+Maybe he'll listen to you."

-Jack focuses on Dean's shape, only the tiniest twitch on his face showing it's not as stoic as he was trying to maintain.
+Jack fixes his gaze on Dean's form, only the tiniest twitch in his expression showing it's not as stoic as he was trying to maintain.
 "Do you really think you can bring Cas back?
-Do this one thing I can't do?"
+Do this one thing I couldn't do?"

-Dean meets the kid's eyes, finding it as earnest as he'd found back when he was merely a new-born looking for his father, the very raw and bare look of a son, a kid missing his family.
-Dean can't help swallowing.
+Dean meets the kid's eyes, finding it as earnest as he'd found back when he was merely a new-born looking for his father, the very raw and bare look of a son, a child missing his father.
+Dean can't help swallowing hard.

 "Yes," he tells him.
-"At least I will try really damn hard, because like you said, we all want him back extremely badly."
+"At least I will try my damn hardest, because, like you said, we all want him back terribly badly."

 "Okay then," Jack nods and smiles, turning back to Sam.
-"I think it's okay, then."
+"I think it's okay then."

-*The kid wants Cas back probably just as strong as Dean, no wonder.* Sam only then realizes that, and more than ever realizes the fact the new God is actually still *just* Jack, a three-year kid that loves Castiel like his father.
+*The kid wants Cas back probably just as much as Dean, no wonder.* Sam realizes then, more than ever, that the new God is actually still *just* Jack, a three-year-old who loves Castiel like a father.

-Jack flies away after the dinner, after hanging around for a moment to help the dishes and feed the dog.
+Jack flies away after the dinner, after hanging around for a moment to help with the dishes and feed the dog.

-Dean pops out as well, shortly after.
+Dean pops away as well, shortly after.

 <br>